ProperEmergency/Shadowmask/README.md

 ## Issues

 This is new software, and the only way it can get better is with your feedback!
-Feel free to open up an [Issue](../issues) if you notice any problems.
+Feel free to open up an [issue](https://github.com/ProperEmergency/Shadowmask/issues) if you notice any problems.

 ## Feedback / Contact Information

-For general feedback / inquiries feel free to reach out to
+For general feedback / inquiries feel free to reach out to me at proper.emergency@gmail.com

 ## Donations